 Like with anything, moderation is the key.
 Don’t invade people’s personal space, make them uncomfortable, or force yourself onto others.
 This will make you seem like a show-off and a jerk, rather than a dominant, but a likable force of nature.

 Body Language Tip #6: Be determined

 Tell me if this sounds familiar: you start walking, then stop and have to think about which route is faster.
 Or you start going one way, then change your mind, and go another way.
 Or you go to a bar or a restaurant, sit down at the table, but then realize you don’t like it for some reason.
 So you switch tables, maybe even multiple times, until you’re satisfied enough to stay there.

 I doubt I have to tell you this doesn’t make you look good.
 From now on, no matter what you do, be determined in your decisions.
 Learn to make quick decisions and live with them, even if you’re not 100% sure about them.
 For most of your daily choices, make a snap choice and live with it.
 Not happy with it?
 Be happy with it or use it as a learning experience for next time.

 Either way, there’s no going back.
 You’ve made your choice.
 If you fucked up, try to make a better choice next time.

 Perfecting any of these elements takes time.
 Trying to change all of them at once will likely leave you confused, as you will be trying to keep track of a hundred different things, which will achieve the opposite effect.
 Instead of looking dominant and relaxed, you will seem wound up and anxious.

 Practice is the key.
 Focus on one thing at a time and, after a while, all of them will become second-nature.
 Over time, these small changes will accumulate and these skills will become second-nature.
 Good luck!

 P.S.
-This is an excerpt from my book The Social Gladiator.
-It’s all about overcoming your insecurities, building social skills, and learning to meet new people easily.
-Check it out!
+This is an excerpt from my book The Social Gladiator, a guide to overcoming your insecurities and building social skills.